-A step-by-step tutorial for a cozy outdoor DIY fire pit + the best equipment for making the job faster and easier.
+A step-by-step tutorial for how to build a DIY backyard firepit + the best equipment for making the job faster and easier.

-We apparently haul gravel instead of tie bows on gift boxes.
-Because we built a DIY fire pit in a weekend!
-And actually we had this one knocked out completely in about 9 hours total, but we had to wait for our next day gravel delivery to finish on Day 2.
+We actually had this project knocked out completely in about 9 hours total, but we had to wait for our next day gravel delivery to finish on Day 2.

 Robert and a close friend of ours demolished the fence and pergola a couple of years ago, and we called in the pros for the tree/shrub removal and grading/seeding this fall to make it a wide open space our family can enjoy.